pingbird/notes/notes/opinions/prime-directive.md

 How we actually go about safety once the singularity exists is up for debate though, and a lot of it seems to stem from our own moral dilemmas.
 Humans have been on the top of the food chain unchallenged for thousands of years, our culture (or even evolutionary neurology) is not equipped to handle the presence of another form of life that has equal or greater power.

-At this point there are three separate paths we could take:
+At this point there are three different paths we could take:

 1. Effectively kill AI by passing laws to restrict the performance of neural networks.
 2. Lock it in a metaphorical cage with a big red shutdown button, providing it a direct incentive to stay aligned.